 Hills/Slopes.
 Impose no penalties on the movement of troops.
 All units can move over hills and slopes so long as they are not especially steep, rugged, or otherwise difficult - such features must be stated before the game.
 Overall footprint of the hill models, including slopes block line of sight.
-Infantry and artillery stands positioned on a hill are defended against any units charging or shooting from lower positions (including flyers).
-If the hill is represented by a flat piece of terrain, clarify before the game where the crest or summit is.
+Infantry and artillery stands positioned on a hill are defended against any units charging or shooting from lower positions (see p.53).

 Shallow rivers/Streams.
 This terrain only blocks the movement of Chariots and Artillery/Machines.
 Infantry can be defended along the river's edge against enemy charging from within or across a stream.
-Streams and shallow rivers don't block line of sight.
+Streams and shallow rivers don't block line of sight (see p.53).

 Broken/Marshy Ground.
 This includes areas that are hard going for whatever reason; for example: treacherous ruins, entangling scrub, irrigated or excessively muddy fields, soft marshy ground.
 This terrain type counts as dense and doesn't block line of sight.
-Infantry stands are defended in broken/marshy ground.
+Infantry stands are defended in broken/marshy ground (see p.53).

-Loose Terrain Cultivated fields to sand dunes.
+Loose Terrain.
+Cultivated fields to sand dunes.
 Rocky ground to fully grown corn fields.
 This terrain doesn't necessarily give a defender any advantages, but it isn't going to do anything to help the chargers advance.
 Charging units earn no charging bonus when charging a unit within loose terrain.
 It is also impenetrable to Chariots and Artillery/Machines.
 Loose terrain doesn't block line of sight.